YBABYRAMYA/Chat_With_PDF/README.md

-# 📄 Chat with PDF Interface 📄
+# 📄 Chat with PDF Using RAG Pipeline 📄

 Welcome to the **Chat with PDF** project!
 This application allows users to upload a PDF file, extract text, and query the content using Natural Language Processing (NLP) techniques.